128technology/docs/docs/cc_fips_conductor_install.md

  `cat /proc/sys/crypto/fips_enabled`
  Expected result:  `1`

-8. Type `exit` to leave the Linux shell and return to the PCLI.
+8. Type `exit` to leave the Linux shell and return to the CLI.
-9. Type `quit` to log out from PCLI.
+9. Type `quit` to log out from CLI.

 You have now completed security validation of the installation.